 The strong recovery from the Great Recession catapulted the Texas economy to breakneck job growth from 2012 through 2014.
 Demand for housing increased as home sales began climbing in mid-2010.
 Employment continued to grow despite the oil bust at the end of 2014 but briefly below the national pace.
 After fourth quarter 2016, Texas job growth once again surpassed the U.S., fueled by the recovery in the oil sector and continued U.S. economic growth.
 This put pressure on housing supply.

 This picture is even more pronounced when home sales are divided into price ranges.
 Since 2011, growth in sales of homes priced between $200,000 and $499,999 have jumped in Texas (Figure 3).
 Sales of lower-priced homes have been constrained by the tightening supply.
+This constriction, and subsequent inflation as supply fails to keep up with demand, offer several lucrative attractions to those consider new home constructing from scratch.

 In January 2011, homes under $200,000 represented 67 percent of total sales that go through the Multiple Listing Service (MLS) compared with 41 percent in June 2017.
 Inventory for these entry-level homes has fallen to historically low levels of about three months (Figure 4).
 Around 6.0 months of inventory is considered balanced.
 Inventories are even tighter at the Metropolitan Statistical Area (MSA) level, coming in at around two months for Houston and San Antonio and about one month in Austin and Dallas-Fort Worth (DFW).